Part 2: Objects and Properties

 Waypoints

 The waypoints that comprise the great arc route are contained in a table that displays each point, along with all of its properties, in sequence.
-The table can be used to directly edit those properties.
+You can use the table to directly edit those properties.
 One row of values describes a single waypoint in the route of the vehicle.

 There are two ways to enter waypoints: